- Certificates of good conduct

 - “Ms. Johnson and I teach Sunday School together at our church, St. John’s.”

-- “Ms. Grant has been a loyal friend to me for the past ten years, always offering to babysit my children when necessary and opening up her home to welcome me and my family.”
+- “Ms. Grant has been a loyal friend to me for the past ten years, always offering to babysit my children when necessary and opening up her home to welcome my family and me.”

 - “Ms. Richards suffered for many years from addiction and wasn’t part of our lives, but she is now.”